IntelLabs/nlp-architect/README.md

-NLP Architect is an open source Python library for exploring state-of-the-art deep learning topologies and techniques for optimizing Natural Language Processing and Natural Language Understanding neural network.
+NLP Architect is an open source Python library for exploring state-of-the-art deep learning topologies and techniques for optimizing Natural Language Processing and Natural Language Understanding Neural Networks.

 ## Overview